 The Family in Recovery – How to Encourage Sobriety

 A newly sober family member can have a serious impact on the dynamics of this unit.
-The other members of the family will have needed to adapt to living with an addict, and they will have developed certain routines - now everything is changed, and it can lead to uncertainty and possibly even resentment.
-There may also still be a lot of fresh wounds due to behaviour of the person who has just recently become sober.
+The other members of the family will have needed to adapt to living with an addict, and they will have developed certain routines – now everything is changed, and it can lead to uncertainty and possibly even resentment.
+There may also still be a lot of fresh wounds due to the behaviour of the person who has just recently become sober.
 It can take a few weeks for things to settle back down, but once they do, things should be much better than before.

 Here are a few suggestions for how to encourage a loved one to remain sober:

-If an addict is mad at you -you probably are trying to save their lives
+If an addict is mad at you – you probably are trying to save their lives.

 Giving up alcohol or drugs can be tough unless you or your loved one has access to the right resources and support.
-Here at Hope Rehab Center we provide a therapeutic environment along with the most effective treatments for all types of addiction.
-When you arrive here, we carefully assess your needs, and create an individualised care pathway.
+Here at Hope Rehab Center, we provide a therapeutic environment along with the most effective treatments for all types of addiction.
+When you arrive here, we carefully assess your needs and create an individualised care pathway.